-The IMC can be asked to discuss the following with the worker's nominated treating doctor:
+The IMC must verbally discuss the worker's fitness for employment with the nominated treating doctor.
+The IMC may also discuss the following with the worker's nominated treating doctor:

-- the worker's capacity for work - issues in relation to diagnosis and treatment (if required) to overcome barriers to recovery at/return to work - suitability of potential work options - how the NSW workers compensation system operates - the importance of timely, safe and durable recovery at/return to work - obtaining agreement on work capacity, prognosis for recovery and timeframes for the recover at work plan.
+- diagnosis and treatment (if the IMC agrees this is required) to overcome barriers to recovery at/return to work - suitability of potential work options - how the NSW workers compensation system operates - the importance of timely, safe and durable recovery at/return to work - obtaining agreement on fitness for work, prognosis for recovery and timeframes for the recover at work plan.